March 19, 2021

 On-site you can crack the code (or else!) in one of the site’s war-themed escape rooms or get a big dose of nostalgia watching a classic movie at the Red Shed cinema room.
 Off-site, you can shop in chic boutiques in the seaside resort of Aldeburgh, sunbathe on Southwold’s soft sand beaches, or take a tour of Adnams Brewery.

 If you’ve always wanted to act out those dragons and dungeons fantasies, book a cosy woodland camping pod at Castle Ward, an 18th-century mansion overlooking the swan-dotted waters of Strangford Lough near Belfast, where the first episodes of HBO’s Game of Thrones were filmed.

-Follow this walking tour to discover the locations that starred in the show, or explore the lough for yourself in one of Castle Ward’s canoes.
+Follow a walking tour to discover the locations that starred in the show, or explore the lough for yourself in one of Castle Ward’s canoes.
 Further afield, you can get up close to the local sea life at Exploris Aquarium; sup on brine-fresh seafood, dry-aged steaks and other gourmet fare at Michelin-bib-awarded restaurant Balloo House; or visit the Titanic museum and other world-class sights in buzzing Belfast, an hour’s drive away.